 Sixth through Eighth grade Spanish is the study of skills in speaking, writing, listening, and reading in Spanish.
 Students will develop comprehension and communication skills.
 Students will apply reading strategies during independent and classroom reading.
 Students will use writing skills to communicate effectively and efficiently in Spanish.
 The students will improve their ability to understand and appreciate Hispanic cultures through focused cultural strategies.

-Sixth grade has class once a week and seventh grade has class twice a week.
-Eighth graders attend Spanish I class everyday.
+Sixth and seventh grades have class once a week.
+Eighth graders attend Spanish I class everyday for a high school credit.
+For students to receive a high school credit they must pass the class and the Charlotte Prep Final Exam.
 This will allow the students to enroll in Spanish II their freshman year of high school.

 6th Grade Math: